elaird/supy/readme.txt

 - or see note (A)

 1) Check out the code:
-cvs co -d supy -r V6-1 UserCode/elaird/supy
+cvs co -d supy -r V8-3 UserCode/elaird/supy

-2) Define some samples you would like to analyze:
-- Edit samples.py (add a function to sampleDictionaryHolder).

-3) Define a "cut flow":
-- Edit lists.py (add a function to listDictionaryHolder).

-4) Define an analysis:
-- See analyses/example.py for an example.

-5) modify $PYTHONPATH so that supy modules can be imported:
+2) modify $PYTHONPATH so that supy modules can be imported:
 - cd supy
 - source supyenv.sh

-6) Run it!
+3) Run it!
 - python analyses/example.py

 ---------